RaitoBezarius/sysnum2020/README.md

 - [ ] Lay out the bare minimum in the CPU
 - [ ] 2-way associative simple read-write data cache
-- [ ] Formal verification using Symbiyosys
+- [ ] Formal verification using SymbiYosys
 - [ ] Connect it to the CPU

 ## MMU (Ryan)